 Another trend can be observed from the figure is that faculty members hired in the past five years have higher citations than their peers who joined earlier.
-This is related to the fact that SoCS faculty members were overwhelmed by undergraduate teaching before 2016, as discussed previously in Section C.3.
+This is related to the fact that SoCS faculty members were overwhelmed by undergraduate teaching before 2016, as discussed previously in Section C.2.
 Some faculty members lost their research momentum due to the lack of time for research, leading to slower progress on building up research impacts.
 In comparison, faculty members who worked at other institutes first and joined SoCS in recent years were able to devote more time on research.

 Figure 24 further plots the total annual citations during the past eight years, where different colors represent different SoCS faculty members.
-It shows that the total citation count has dramatically increased from $^{\sim}1,100$ in 2013 to $^{\sim}10,000$ in 2021.
+It shows that the total citation count has dramatically increased from ~900 in 2013 to ~8,500 in 2020.

 The above observations suggest that, because SoCS welcomes strong researchers and is also attractive to them, its research profile has improved quickly through recent investments on new and replacement faculty positions, and through providing senior faculty members time and resources to rebuild their research programs.
-One evidence is that University of Guelph is currently ranked as 12th out of 29 Canadian universities by http://csrankings.org/, which is based on research publications only, and ranked the 9th among Canadian universities in the 2022 Times Higher Education ranking by Computer Science subject, which gave us high score on citations.
+One evidence is that University of Guelph is currently ranked as 12th out of 29 Canadian universities by http://csrankings.org/.
 However, if student-faculty-ratio continues to rise and faculty members become overloaded with undergraduate teaching again, recently hired faculty members will experience the same difficulties as senior faculty members faced before 2016.
 The School will also lose its attraction to strong researchers.
 Hence, prioritizing research time for faculty members is of high importance.
 (Action Plan E.4.1).

-Page 38 of 47
+Page 32 of 40